 The Elementary Education Degree Completion Program is intended for individuals who have an associate's degree and would like to complete their bachelor's degree.
 The program allows students to earn their B.S. in Elementary Education and the Minnesota K-6 teaching license.

 Program completion time will vary based on type of associate's degree earned and applicable transfer credits.
 See the curriculum page for specific details.

 If you have your bachelor's degree and are interested in earning your teaching license, our Graduate Teaching Licensure program would be a perfect fit for you.

-Offered at our St. Paul campus, conveniently located along the Green Line in downtown St. Paul, the program features a hybrid format of online and on-campus classes, allowing students to continue working while completing their degree.
+Offered at Inver Grove Community College, Itasca Community College and on our Duluth Campus.
+The program features a hybrid format of online and on-campus classes, allowing students to continue working while completing their degree.
 Classes take place on Tuesday and Thursday evenings and every other Saturday.
 Twenty to 50 hours of field experience required per semester.
-The final semester requires a 14-week student teaching experience.
+The final semester requires a 14-week student teaching experience

-A program coordinator is located on-site at the St. Paul campus and is available to help guide students through the program.
+A program coordinator is available to help guide students through the program.
 The cohort model provides students the chance to learn with, and from, a group of peers as they progress through the program.

 Study Buddy Scholarship

 Go to the scholarship information page